 Main Content

-The Rutgers Air Pollution Training Program (RAPTP) has been offering EPA-APTI training courses since 1978 and air pollution training since 1950.
-The training facility includes a laboratory with a 20″ horizontal/vertical duct to facilitate source sampling exercises as well as extensive air pollution instrumentation such as ambient air monitoring and sampling devices.
+The Rutgers Air Pollution Training Program (RAPTP) has been offering air pollution training since 1950.
 RAPTP has offered many different air pollution training courses.
-Should your organization have an interest in any of the courses listed here or in discussing a custom course, please contact us so we can discuss your needs.
+Should your organization have an interest in specific courses or in discussing a custom course, please contact us so we can discuss your needs.

-EPA-based, APTI-courses at the Rutgers University Air Pollution Training Program (formerly an EPA-APTI, Area Training Center) are NO LONGER FREE OF CHARGE as they once were for employees of state and local environmental agencies.
-The USEPA is no longer funding Area Training Centers, as they did from 1978 through 2001, and is now directing those funds to regional consortia (MARAMA, NESCAUM, WESTAR, CENSERA, etc).
-Consequently, your local regional consortium, in consultation with their member-states, decides which courses to offer and also provides funding for those courses through a variety of providers.
+The Rutgers University Air Pollution Training Program (formerly an EPA-APTI, Area Training Center no longer receives funding from the USEPA Air Pollution Training Institute as that federal program is no longer in existence.
+Federal training funds are now directed to regional consortia (MARAMA, NESCAUM, WESTAR, CENSERA, etc.).
+Each consortium, in consultation with their member-states, decides which courses to offer and provides funding for those courses through a variety of providers.
 The Rutgers Air Pollution Training Program is one of those providers.
-Please check with your agency’s training coordinator, the training coordinator for your regional consortium, or call or email us for more information.
+Please check with your agency’s training coordinator, the training coordinator for your regional consortium, or contact us for more information.
 The Rutgers Air Pollution Training Program (RAPTP) continues to offer high quality air pollution training to state, local, and private-sector air quality professionals.

 EPA-based (APTI) Course List